taaheer/my-works/drafts/imss/en.md

   <div style="text-align: center">
   UK SOLDIER 1

   Sir, Everything is clear.

   INDIAN SOLDIER 1

-  We have check all the parameters and everything seems working fine.
+  We have checked all the parameters and everything seems to be working fine.
 You can proceed.
   </div>

   </li>
   <li>

   ### INT.
 INTERNATIONAL MUSEUM SPACE STATION'S KOHINOOR DISPLAY ROOM - CONTINUES
-  Diplomates with presence of other diplomates from UK and India, and military from both country.
+  Diplomates with presence of other diplomates from UK and India, and military from both countries.

-  The mysterious box is being place on high tech and advanced pedestal. each Diplomates giving their eye scan and fingerprint into that mysterious box.
+  The mysterious box is being placed on a high-tech and advanced pedestal.
+Each diplomat gives their eye scan and fingerprint into that mysterious box.

-  Then Military General from UK and India coming toward the box and giving their biometrics and pressing the lighted button.
+  Then Military General from UK and India come toward the box and give their biometrics and press the lighted button.

-  The mysterious box open up and Imperial State Crown with Kohinoor on it is rising up.
+  The mysterious box opens up and the Imperial State Crown with Kohinoor on it rises up.

-  Solider take away shell box and everyone in claps and handshake.
+  Soldiers take away the shell box and everyone claps and shakes hands.

-  Kohinoor on crown shinning at it brightest.
+  Kohinoor on crown shining at its brightest.

   <div style="text-align: right">CUT TO:</div>